Delicate notes of garlic and white pepper combine with the rich depth of a creamy, cheesy sauce in this beautiful keto chicken alfredo.

 Instructions

 - Chicken.
 Pat chicken completely dry, and sprinkle with salt and pepper.
-Reduce the heat of your skillet to medium-low, and add remaining tablespoon of olive oil to the skillet, along with the chicken breasts (2).
+Reduce the heat of your skillet to medium-low, and add the remaining tablespoon of olive oil to the skillet, along with the chicken breasts (2).
 Sear on each side until golden and the internal temp of your chicken reaches 165 F. Set chicken aside on a plate and cover with foil.
 After the chicken has rested for 10 minutes, slice and continue to tent until the pasta sauce is ready.

 - Assemble + serve.
 Add the zoodles and toss to coat, then quickly (so the zoodles don't get soggy) dish pasta onto plates.
 If you'd like your sauce a bit thicker, add 1/4 cup of additional grated parmesan.
 Sprinkle with parsley (2 tablespoons), sliced chicken breast and additional parmesan.
 Enjoy!

-Fans Also Made These Low Carb Recipes:
+Fans Also Made These Healthy Recipes:

 Lindsey's Tips